AntonioMrtz/SpotifyElectron/docs/frontend/Testing.md

     debug() // ---> Add this statement, the browser will reflect the state of the UI in this point });
 ```
-Go to the previously opened browser instance and check the state of the UI in the last `debug` statement.
+Run tests and go to the previously opened browser instance and check the state of the UI in the last `debug` statement.

 ### Mock Fetch